 Temporary electrical systems provide power for live performances and motion picture productions.
-Per the Occupational Health and Safety (OHS) Regulation, GFCIs are always required outdoors because weather conditions can change rapidly.
+Per the Occupational Health and Safety Regulation, GFCIs are always required outdoors because weather conditions can change rapidly.

-You are required to use GFCIs for 15- and 20-amp-rated receptacles when they are installed outdoors or in a wet or damp location.
+You are required to use GFCIs for all 15- and 20-amp-rated receptacles.
 Keep this in mind when planning to ensure the appropriate electrical equipment is budgeted for, secured, and installed safely.

 Technical Safety BC offers certification for generator operators (genny ops) as "full entertainment field safety representatives."
 Genny ops are qualified to supervise the installation and use of temporary electrical systems.

-If the outdoor equipment isn't protected by GFCIs and a fault occurs, workers may be at risk of serious or fatal injuries.
-If GFCIs are not installed and an incident occurs, it could pose significant liabilities for the employer, production manager, and workers such as the genny op.
+If the equipment isn't protected by GFCIs and a fault occurs, workers may be at risk of serious or fatal injuries.
+If GFCIs were not installed, this may pose significant liabilities for the employer, production manager, and workers such as the genny op.